Of this motion picture the screen can be proud... Today... Tomorrow... A generation from now...

 Writers: Elliott Arnold (novel), Albert Maltz (screenplay), Michael Blankfort (front for Albert Maltz)

-Story: By 1870, there has been 10 years of cruel war between settlers and Cochise's Apaches.
+Plot: By 1870, there has been 10 years of cruel war between settlers and Cochise's Apaches.
 Ex-soldier Tom Jeffords saves the life of an Apache boy and starts to wonder if Indians are human, after all; soon, he determines to use this chance to make himself an ambassador.
 Against all odds, his solitary mission into Cochise's stronghold opens a dialogue.
 Opportunely, the president sends General Howard with orders to conclude peace.
 But even with Jeffords's luck, the deep grievance and hatred on both sides make tragic failure all too likely.

 Awards: Nominated for 3 Oscars.
 Another 2 wins & 2 nominations.

 Did you know: The film was considered groundbreaking at the time because it portrayed the Native American Indians in a humane light, something that had scarcely happened since silent days.
 However, years later the film was heavily criticized because the Indians were still played by white actors.

 Studios: Twentieth Century Fox Film Corporation